dpgithub87/serverless_burglardashboard/README.md

-# serverless_burgeralarm
+# serverless_burglaralarm
-Use of Azure serverless architecture to create dashboard for burger alarm.
+Use of Azure serverless architecture to create a dashboard for burglar alarm.

 UI - Blazor Webassembly (Standalone App)
 Azure Function - C#